|Updated 29 November 2023

 SHOT is pleased to announce the 2023 Award and Fellowship winners.
 You can find the overview here.

 The Individual Prize Pages are being updated.
 Calls for 2024 proposals and nominations will be available early January 2024.

 Each year, the Society for the History of Technology offers a number of awards, grants, and prizes, details on which may be obtained by clicking on the name of the appropriate item below.

-SHOT-NASA Fellowship: A predoctoral or postdoctoral fellowship in the history of space technology.
+Fellowships in Aerospace History (NASA): A predoctoral or postdoctoral fellowship in the history of space technology.